Welcome to Bigger Skies Mental Health

 EMDR is effective for individuals who have experienced trauma or have distressing memories that affect their daily lives.
 During your consultation, we’ll help assess whether EMDR or another form of therapy, such as cognitive-behavioral therapy (CBT), would best support your needs.

-Yes, we offer telehealth sessions for both medication management and therapy.
+Yes, we offer both in-person services as well as telehealth sessions for both medication management and therapy.
 This allows you to receive care from the comfort of your home and accommodates busy schedules or transportation challenges.